nvim-lualine/lualine.nvim/README.md

     }
 ```

-`mode` will be formatted with the passed fa=unction so only first char will be
+`mode` will be formatted with the passed function so only first char will be
 shown .
 On the other hand branch will be formatted with global formatter
 `string.lower` so it will be showed in lower case.